agourlay/post-on-my-fridge/Readme.md

 ## Futur improvements

-* Design the fridge.
-* Implement drag and drop and message with javascript.
 * Add funny captcha.
+* Delete posts by drag and drop into a trashbin.
+* Redesign background.
 * Mavenize the project!